Azure-Samples/azure-springaop-appconfig/README.md

 cd azure-springaop-appconfig

 Step 3:
-To create a new App Configuration store, sign in to the Azure portal.
+To create a new App Configuration store, sign in to the [Azure Portal](https://ms.portal.azure.com "Azure Portal") .
 In the upper-left corner of the pane, select +Create a resource
 Select App Configuration from the search results, and then select Create.
 On the App Configuration > Create pane -> Enter Resource Name, Resource Group, Subscription, Location
 Once the App Config is created - Goto Access Keys and note ConnectionString - this will be needed later